 This controversial opioid is 10 times stronger than morphine when taken intravenously and about three times more potent than morphine in pill form.
 In 2017, Opana manufacturer Endo Pharmaceuticals agreed to pull the extended-release formulation of drug, Opana ER, from the market at the request of the Food and Drug Administration because of its high abuse potential.
 Individuals found ways to crush and inject the medication despite its hard coating, and intravenous use of the medication was associated with in a 2015 outbreak of HIV in Indiana and a 2011 outbreak of hepatitis C in New York.

-Buprenorphine, an opioid doctors prescribe to help treat opioid addition, can be 25 to 100 times stronger than morphine depending on the formulation and other factors.
+Buprenorphine is an opioid doctors prescribe to help treat opioid addition.
+It can be 25 to 100 times stronger than morphine depending on the formulation and other factors.
 It suppresses withdrawal symptoms and cravings, but unlike methadone, which is dispensed through clinics, buprenorphine can be prescribed and dispensed at a physician’s office.

 This synthetic opioid that killed pop icon Prince is 100 times stronger than morphine.
 It moves quickly from the blood stream into the brain and binds tightly to pain receptors, making a fentanyl overdose extremely difficult to counteract.
 Rescue attempts may require multiple administrations of the reversal agent Narcan.
 A side effect known as “wooden chest syndrome,” which causes rigidity of the chest wall, can make doing CPR compressions on an overdose victim impossible.

 Prescription fentanyl comes in many forms, including lozenges, lollipops and transdermal patches that are applied to the skin.
-The drug is also turning up in heroin, cocaine and counterfeit pills.
+The drug is also created illicitly and sold on the street.
+Fentanyl is commonly mixed with heroin, cocaine and other chemicals in counterfeit pills.

 Though molecularly similar to fentanyl, this synthetic opioid is 100 times stronger than its chemical cousin and 10,000 times more potent than morphine.